 software consulting firm, Codeblaze.
 He served as one of the software architects at Kendara, a startup formed in

 State University and a master's in computer science from Stanford University.
-In addition to being CTO at Backblaze,

 Tim Nufire, Chief Cloud Officer